Free interactive D&D 5e SRD stat block

 How to run Venomous Snake

 A venomous snake is a hazard wearing a stat block.
-CR 1/8, 5 HP, AC 12, Tiny, no actions block in the SRD.
-The danger isn't the bite, because the bite isn't even on the sheet here, it's the situation: the snake is in the bedroll, in the boot, coiled on the branch above the path the ranger is about to walk under.
+CR 1/8, 5 HP, AC 12, Tiny, walk 30 ft., swim 30 ft.
+The Bite action deals 1d4+2 piercing plus 1d6 poison damage.
+The danger is not the bite, it is the situation: the snake is in the bedroll, in the boot, coiled on the branch above the path the ranger is about to walk under.
 Run it as a triggered hazard, not as a combat encounter.

 The setup is the encounter.
 A surprise round where the cleric reaches into a saddlebag and the snake strikes is more memorable than a six-round fight.
-Use the party's Passive Perception to determine if anyone notices the rustle in the grass before it triggers.
-If they fail the passive, the snake gets a free strike on whoever is closest, which the GM rules as an improvised attack with poison damage suitable for the table.
+Use the party's passive Perception to determine if anyone notices the rustle in the grass before it triggers.
+If they fail the passive, the snake gets a free strike on whoever is closest.
 Five HP and AC 12 means the snake dies the moment combat actually starts, so the question is whether anybody got bit before the snake was found.

-The 30 ft. swim and 30 ft. walk make this the right monster for water encounters too.
+The 30 ft. swim and 30 ft. walk make this the right monster for water encounters.
 A river crossing where the rogue feels something against her leg, a swamp expedition where the wizard finds one wrapped around a staff on the bank.
-Blindsight 10 ft. means the snake reacts to whatever crosses into that bubble regardless of light, so a torch doesn't help.
+Blindsight 10 ft. means the snake reacts to whatever crosses into that bubble regardless of light, so a torch does not help.

-If you want a real fight, use a swarm rule (run a bunch as one creature, with a swarm-style attack) or use the snake to set up a follow-on threat: the druid is poisoned, and the actual encounter is the gnoll patrol that arrives while the cleric is mid-Lesser Restoration.
-Make the snake the inciting incident.
+If you want a real fight, use a swarm rule (run a bunch as one creature) or use the snake to set up a follow-on threat: the druid is poisoned, and the actual encounter is the gnoll patrol that arrives while the cleric is mid-Lesser Restoration.
+Make the snake the inciting incident, not the climax.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.